Differentiable Multi-Target Causal Bayesian Experimental Design: Experiments

 \subsubsection{Evaluation of IWNMC with Proposal Distribution}

 In this experiment, we consider $40$ variables, constrained $(q=5)$ multi-target and batch size $B=2$.
 Further, we use the same setup as~\citet{sussex2021near} to make a fair comparison as well as to construct a proposal distribution.
-To construct a proposal distribution, we use $800$ observational samples to train DAG Bootstrap~\cite{friedman2013data,agrawal2019abcd} and augment our posterior samples with samples of dags from the Markov Equivalence Class of the true graph, to make sure that there is support over the graphs from the MEC of the true graph (see~\citet{sussex2021near} for details).
+For the proposal distribution, we use $800$ observational samples to train DAG Bootstrap~\cite{friedman2013data,agrawal2019abcd} and augment our posterior samples with samples of DAGs from the MEC of the true graph, to make sure that there is sufficient support within the MEC of the true graph (see~\citet{sussex2021near} for details).
 We then acquire a single batch of experiments from IWNMC estimator for our approach.
 For the baseline, we acquire a single batch of experiments from the estimator defined in \citep{sussex2021near}.

-For random and SSGb baseline, we set the interventional value to 5, as explained in \cite{sussex2021near}.
-Our approach doesn't fix the value to 5 but optimizes over a value to perform the intervention with.
+For random and SSGb baseline, we set the interventional state (value) to 5, as explained in \cite{sussex2021near}.
+Our approach doesn't fix the state to 5 but optimizes over states to perform the intervention with.
 In \cref{table:importance_weighted} we summarize our results.
 As we can see, our method outperforms random and SSGb by a great margin, indicating that with a good proposal distribution, IWNMC can still be a promising candidate in higher dimensions.